tridactyl/site/content/gsoc_application.md

 ### Why does your org want to participate in Google Summer of Code?
 (1000 chars)

-> We'd like to get one or two regular contributors.
+> We'd like to get one or two regular new contributors.
 We have lots of ideas for cool things that could be done with the project but haven't had much time to do them recently.
 >
-> Tridactyl is slightly odd in that it is software used in the real-world by thousands of users, but it has a high ratio of users to contributors (roughly 1% of users have contributed code).
-This gives it the feel of a much larger software project in terms of its code without some of the overheads that usually come with those large software projects such as very rigid release cycles.
-We think Tridactyl could usefully expand the diversity of the types of organisations available through GSoC.
+> We think Tridactyl could usefully expand the diversity of the types of organisations available through GSoC.
+It is software used in the real-world by thousands of users, but it has a high ratio of users to contributors (roughly 1% of users have contributed code).
+It has feel of a much larger software project in terms of its code without some of the overheads that usually come with it such as very rigid release cycles.
 >
 > The developers of Tridactyl have found its development to be a very instructive and rewarding experience in organisation, communication and developing code as a team.
 We want as many people as possible to also have this experience.
 Participation in GSoC seems like a good way to allow students to do this in a way that makes it affordable for them regardless of their backgrounds.

 ### How will you keep mentors engaged with their students?
 (1000 chars)